redzjovi/php-shipment/README.md

 ## Synopsis
-PHP track your Tiki.
+PHP track your shipment.

 ## Installation
 ```
-composer require redzjovi/tiki
+composer require redzjovi/shipment
 ```

-## How to use
+## How to use Jne
 ```
 /*
  * @param [string] $trackingNumber